divy-sh/breve/README.md

 # breve
-This repository serves as a placeholder for a minimal and fast URL shortener implemented in the programming language Zig.
+This repository serves as a placeholder for a minimal and fast URL shortener implemented in the golang.